dirkjanbuter/AV-Filter-EDOF/README.md

 * [AV-Viewer 1.0](https://github.com/dirkjanbuter/AV-Viewer)

-## GNU General Public License v3 (GPL-3)
+## GNU AFFERO GENERAL PUBLIC LICENSE

 You may copy, distribute and modify the software as long as you track changes/dates in source files.
-Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.
+Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the AGPL along with build & install instructions.

 ## Contribution